maddog986/autodocblocker/README.md

 ## Extension Settings

-- By default press Ctrl-D when cursor is line of a variable, class, function.
+- By default press Ctrl-D when cursor is on line of a variable, class, or function.
 - You can place your own .autodocblocker.js file within a workspace folder to make your own dockblocks.

 ## Known Issues